 Zamioculcas Zamiifolia is native to East Africa, from Kenya to South Africa.
 It’s in the Arum family, the same plant family as Peace Lily.

 Its common names include a common name – Zanzibar gem, ZZ plant, Zuzu plant, or Emerald Palm.

 They are also a close relative of Chinese Evergreen.

 It is one of the best and easiest houseplants to grow as well as one of the top 3 toughest indoor plants.

 The leaf stems of ZZ plant arise from thick fleshy rhizomes that store water and nutrients.
 This underground reservoir helps the plant survive difficult times.
-It thrives in low light areas hence survives very well indoors and is a plant of warm tropicals and grows very well in India.
+It thrives in low light areas hence survives very well indoors and is a plant of warm tropicals.

 ZZ reproduces in a unique way.
 It’s fallen leaflets can take root!

 You don’t need to worry about pests as it’s a tropical plant and remains are pest-free!

 NASA found ZZ plants to be very effective at purifying the air by helping to eliminate air pollutants found indoors (xylene and toluene).